-Moorlands Rest Home is a 'care home' registered to provide personal care for up to 12 people in one adapted building.
+Since our last inspection in March 2020 the service had changed its name from Valeries Residential Care Home to Valeries Care Home and Valeries Home Care.
+The service is registered to provide personal care for up to 17 people in one adapted building.
 People in care homes receive accommodation and nursing or personal care, as a single package under one contractual agreement.
-The Care Quality Commission (CQC) regulates both the premises and the care provided, and both were looked at during this inspection.
-There were 10 people living in the home at the time of inspection.
+The Care Quality Commission regulates both the premises and the care provided, and both were looked at during this inspection.
+There were 12 people living in the home at the time of inspection.
 People living at the service were older people, some of whom were living with dementia.
+The service was not providing a home care service at the time of our inspection.